 Until recently, standard of care for patients with relapsed/metastatic SCCHN had remained first line platinum and 5-fluorouracil chemotherapy with or without cetuximab (following the EXTREME study) and taxane/methotrexate or single agent cetuximab in the second line [9,10, 11].
 There is increasing evidence that ICI such as the PD-1 inhibitors (e.g. pembrolizumab and nivolumab) and PD-L1 inhibitors (e.g. durvalumab) have activity in this setting.
 These agents target and abrogate key immune evasion mechanisms in turn activating the immune response against malignant cells [12].
 The Keynote-012 trial demonstrated response rates of 18% for pembrolizumab in patients whose tumours were PD-L1 positive, whilst retaining tolerable side effect profile (grade >/= 3 adverse events (AEs) 17%) [13].
 These findings were echoed in the Keynote-055 study with similar response rates and toxicity [14].
 Durvalumab has also proven to be efficacious and safe in a heavily pre-treated population [15].

 The CheckMate 141 study subsequently demonstrated a survival benefit for nivolumab in patients with recurrent/metastatic SCCHN previously treated with cisplatin, compared to single agent methotrexate, docetaxel or cetuximab.
 Median OS was 7.5 months (95% CI 5.5-9.1) in the nivolumab group versus 5.1 months (95% CI 4.0-6.0) on standard therapy with fewer grade 3/4 side effects along with delayed time to deterioration in quality of life [8, 16].
 Updated follow up data reported a maintained benefit for nivolumab with estimated 24 month OS rate of 16.9% (95% CI 12.4%–22.0%) [17].
-Outcomes were also analysed by HPV status and expression of PDL1; high expression of which has been shown to enrich for response to PD1 agents in different tumour groups.
+Outcomes were also analysed by HPV status and expression of PDL1; high expression of which has been shown to enrich for response to PD1/PDL1 agents in different tumour groups.
 Both HPV positive and negative patients gained benefit from nivolumab in the 2 year analysis (hazard ratio (HR) 0.60 and 0.59 respectively).
-Expression of PDL1 was more strongly associated with positive outcome; HR 0.55 (95% CI- 0.39-0.78) and 0.73 (CI 0.49-1.09) with PDL1 expression >1% and <1% respectively [17]..
+Expression of PDL1 was more strongly associated with positive outcome; HR 0.55 (95% CI- 0.39-0.78) and 0.73 (CI 0.49-1.09) with PDL1 expression >1% and <1% respectively [17].
 A further phase III study (Keynote-040) in the same setting examined pembrolizumab versus investigators choice chemotherapy and showed similar results with updated survival analysis reporting an improvement in median OS (8.4 vs. 6.9 months; HR 0.8 95% CI 0.65-0.98) [18, 19].
 Recently, Keynote-048 has provided early evidence for the use of first line pembrolizumab alone or in combination with cisplatin and 5-fluorouracil when compared to EXTREME regime.
 These regimens demonstrated non-inferiority and improved OS respectively in interim analysis [20].
 While final analysis is awaited these promising results suggest Keynote-048 will be practice changing.

 Adjuvant and neoadjuvant ICI in other solid malignancies